oldfatcrab/PSYCH101/README.md

 ## <a name="6a"></a>Cognitive Psychology I - Memory: The Big Picture

 - Memory as information processing
     - stages and events of memory
 - Effortful memory
     - when we are trying to learn and remember
 - Memory without awareness
     - when we remember things we do not realize we remember
 - The fragility of memory
     - our memories are often a distorted view of reality

 ## <a name="6b"></a>Stages of Memory

 ![sensory](imgs/6b_sensory.jpg)
 - The different timings of memory
     - **External events**
         - **Sensory input**: Sensory memory registers incoming information, allowing your brain to capture for a fleeting moment a sea of faces.
     - **Sensory memory**: the immediate, initial recording of sensory information in the memory system
         - **Attention to important or novel information**: We pay attention to and encode important or novel stimuli - in this case an angry face in the crowd; or we can say, sensory memory encode to short-term memory.
     - **Short-term memory**: activated memory that holds a few items briefly, such as the seven digits of a phone number while dialing, before the information is stored or forgotten
-        - **Encoding**: If we stare at the face long enough (rehearsal), or if we're suaciently disturbed by it (it's deemed "important"), we will encode It for long-term storage, and we will, an hour later, be able to call up an image of the face.
+        - **Encoding**: If we stare at the face long enough (rehearsal), or if we're sufficiently disturbed by it (it's deemed "important"), we will encode it for long-term storage, and we will, an hour later, be able to call up an image of the face.
         - **Retrieval**: When we back long-term memory out to short-term memory
     - **Long-term memory**: the relatively permanent and limitless storehouse of the memory system.

 - Think of it in terms of the process that occurs in making memory happen
-    - process Of encoding, storage and retrieval
+    - process of encoding, storage and retrieval
     - we can have problems when we don't remember things:
         - the information may **not have been encoded properly**
         - could have trouble remembering information if it has gotten **lost in storage**